maciad/medical-clinic/README.md

 ```bash
 dotnet run
 ```
-This will start the application on the `http://localhost:5111`.
+This will start the application on the localhost.

 ## Screenshots
 Patient list: